-- ♦ No source Document

-- ♦ Wrong Report Type e.g. Lost/Stolen report instead of Removed report

-- ♦ Incorrect VRM

-- ♦ Incorrect or no Force Reference

-- ♦ Source Document not located within 30 minutes. - ♦ Incorrect text entry on PNC according to Force Policy

-- Spelling or typing mistakes - Use of non-approved Abbreviations

-RESTRICTED VEHICLE AUDIT PROCESS ACTIVITY FLOW CHART (To be used in conjunction with Reference Guide)

-RESTRICTED VEHICLE AUDIT PROCESS REFERENCE GUIDE

-- Request Audit Data from PNC

-Hendon in manageable size e.g.

-by Division or District or record

-types.
-Requests must be made by

-nominated officer by fax or email to

-the PNC Service Desk (020 8358

-5050) for the attention of Data

-Control at Hendon.

-- 2. Notify appropriate department(s) of the audit e.g. Force PNC, the Administrative office holding the original paperwork e.g. CJU, PNC Cabinet.
+Γ RESTRICTED VEHICLE AUDIT PROCESS REFERENCE GUIDE (To be used in conjunction with Activity Flow Chart) 1.
+Request Audit Data from PNC Hendon in manageable size e.g. by Division or District or record types.
+Requests must be made by nominated officer by fax or email to the PNC Service Desk (020 8358 5050) for the attention of Data Control at Hendon.
+Notify appropriate department(s) of the audit e.g. Force PNC, the Administrative office holding the original paperwork e.g. CJU, PNC Cabinet.
+9. Verify PNC against source document Check that the source document is available and compare the accuracy of the PNC circulation.
+10. Any Discrepancy Record any discrepancies that are found for inclusion on the audit report.
+11. Cause PNC and Local Records to be amended/updated Contact the relevant department 3.
+Check National and Force Policies/Procedures.
 This is to ensure compliance with the guidelines in the PNC Manual for vehicle reports, and local Force policy and procedures.
+Identify Systems, Records and with a list of the errors for correction.
+12. Prepare and Issue Draft Audit Report The report should contain an executive summary, detailing the overall error rate; method of audit; conclusion and recommendations.
+The report should clea include a 5. their location.
 Is the audit to be just of PNC or are local systems to be part of the audit.

-Sort the data into your audit sequence e.g. Lost/Stolen, Found, Information etc.
+Arrange the Data in preferred order.
+Sort the data into your audit sequence e.g. Lost/Stolen, Found, Information etc. The report should also include a comprehensive list of errors.

-This can be achieved by utilising the sample calculation given in the ACPO Audit Manual.

-When the audit commences check PNC entry to establish the vehicle report is still circulated.

-Check that the source document is available and compare the accuracy of the PNC circulation.

-Record any discrepancies that are found for inclusion on the audit report.

-Contact the relevant department with a list of the errors for correction.

-The report should contain an executive summary, detailing the overall error rate; method of audit; conclusion and recommendations.
-The report should also include a comprehensive list of errors.
 Send the report to the relevant managers for their comments.

-Prepare and publish the final Audit Report.
-It may have been necessary to amend the draft report following any replies received from the draft report reading.

-After appropriate time period carry out a post audit review of recommendation and follow up to management responses.
+13. Final Report Prepare and publish the final Audit Report.
+It may have been necessary to amend the draft report following 6.
+7. Determine the percentage of the records to be part of the audit.
+This can be achieved by utilising the sample calculation given in the ACPO Audit Manual. any replies received from the draft report reading.
+14. Audit Review After appropriate time period carry out a post audit review of recommendation and follow up to management responses.
+Confirm schedule of visits with the relevant department managers.
+8. Check PNC entry is still circulated When the audit commences check PNC entry to establish the vehicle report is still circulated.